-The Department of Information Technology at Barry University has recently started offering courses and programs in a distance delivery format - in addition to its traditional face-to-face courses and programs - that would not conflict with the university's mission of being a personal, caring, and traditional institute of higher education.
+The Department of Information Technology at Barry University has recently started offering courses and programs in a distance delivery format - in addition to its traditional face-to-face courses and programs - that do not conflict with the university's mission of being a personal, caring, and traditional institute of higher education.
 In an effort to provide exceptional quality education, Barry has adopted state-of-the-art technologies and engineered a high-performance networking infrastructure.
 Some of the virtual laboratories, digital libraries, and distance education courses at Barry are transmitted via Internet2, which is the foremost U.S. advanced networking consortium.

-Blackboard has effectively served as a central point for course materials (syllabus, lecture notes, etc.), collection of assignments, discussion forums, and grade management.
+Canvas has effectively served as a central point for course materials (syllabus, lecture notes, etc.), collection of assignments, discussion forums, and grade management.
 While this helps achieve a high degree of portability, it is not designed for rich video/audio delivery, application interaction, and real-time discussion.
-To better simulate the interactive experiences of the traditional classroom environment, Microsoft's web conferencing software, Live Meeting, is used to conduct class meetings in real-time and teach classes with each participants in a different location - at home, at the office, or anywhere in the world with fast access to the Internet.
+To better simulate the interactive experiences of the traditional classroom environment, Microsoft's web conferencing software, Live Meeting, is used to conduct class meetings in real-time and teach classes with each participant in a different location - at home, at the office, or anywhere in the world with fast access to the Internet.

 Flexible Online Courses

-In-class and Video Conferencing
+In-Class And Video Conferencing

 Fully Online Courses

 Instructors teaching in a fully-online format are not required to deliver weekly live sessions via web conferencing or in-person in the classroom.
-These courses follow the traditional online education where students must complete all their coursework via Blackboard.
-Still, with the availability of the web multimedia conferencing software, instructors are expected to enhance their fully-online courses with ad-hoc web video-conferencing live broadcast sessions and as they see fit.
+These courses follow the traditional online education where students must complete all their coursework via Canvas.
+Still, with the availability of the web multimedia conferencing software, instructors are expected to enhance their fully-online courses with ad-hoc web video-conferencing live broadcast sessions as they see fit.
 It is, therefore, up to each instructor to decide if, when, and how web video-conferencing live broadcast sessions may be used to promote interaction and live participation.